threshold-network/solidity-contracts/SECURITY.md

 ## Bug Bounty Program

-Since April 28th, 2022 Threshold Network has a [Bug Bounty program with Immunefi](https://immunefi.com/bounty/thresholdnetwork/) as approved by Threshold DAO in [TIP-041](https://forum.threshold.network/t/tip-041-establish-a-bug-bounty-program/453) proposal.
+Threshold Network has a [Bug Bounty program with Immunefi](https://immunefi.com/bounty/thresholdnetwork/).

-The details for the Bug Bounty are constantly maintained and updated at the [Immunefi dedicated space to Threshold](https://immunefi.com/bounty/thresholdnetwork/).
+The details for the Bug Bounty are maintained and updated at the [Immunefi dedicated space to Threshold](https://immunefi.com/bounty/thresholdnetwork/).
 There you can explore the assets in scope of the Bounty and the different rewards by threat level.
 As a guide, the initial bounty program launched with the following rewards according to the severity of the threats found:

 Smart Contracts
 - Critical Level: USD $100,000 to USD $500,000